ajyey/fastmail-masked-email/README.md

 session = await getSession(token);
 ```

-## Listing all your Masked Emails
+## Getting all of your Masked Emails
-Once you have a session, you can use it to list **all** of the masked emails that are currently configured for your account.
+Once you have a session, you can use it to retrieve a list of **all** of the masked emails that are currently configured for your account.
 This includes `enabled`, `disabled`, `pending` and `deleted` masked emails.

 All the masked emails are returned in an array of `MaskedEmail` objects.